Do Rights Professionals Need Bookfairs?

 Clare Hodder and Ruth Tellis are leading rights consultants with many years’ experience of rights trading.
 Under their Rights2 brand they provide practical and straightforward support, advice and training to publishers and industry organisations on all things rights related.
 Clare and Ruth run the only networking group specifically aimed at rights professionals – rights2gether and are active participants in a number of publishing industry forums as well as delivering regular guest lectures for students on publishing courses.
 They are founding Directors of the RightsZone platform

-RightsZone is cloud-based app hosted on the SalesForce platform which has been developed by Rights2Consultants and Ribbonfish, the publishing technology experts.
+RightsZone is a cloud-based app hosted on the SalesForce platform which has been developed by Rights2Consultants and Ribbonfish, the publishing technology experts.
 The app provides a rights management database together with leading CRM technology, elegant workflow tools and flexible analytics to support rights professionals in their day to day work.
 RightsZone boasts a range of forward-thinking publishers and agencies amongst its community of users including Taylor & Francis, Emerald, Unbound and DKW Literary Agency.
 More than just a software application, the RightsZone team works closely with its users as well as the broader community of rights professionals, to keep pace with the challenges rights teams are facing, developing creative ways to support them in growing their businesses.